aldettinger/camel-quarkus-workshop/README.md

 Looking at the first log, we see a message with importance = 2 and body = 60 which is an aggregate of 3 events with importance = 2 and body = 20.

 Well done !
 So far, we have seen how some easy integration challenges can be implemented quickly with the help of Camel EIP implementations.
-And by taping into lower level details, Camel is even able to handle more complex cases.
+And by tapping into even more powerful options, Camel is able to handle far more complex cases.

 Of course there are a lot more EIPs implemented in Camel.
 When you have time, we invite you to take a look at: